intervalidus

 A domain value is at least

-2. totally ordered (this type class extends the Ordering type class, requiring a compare method).
+2. totally ordered (extends Ordering, requiring a compare method)

 Type parameters